Acetazolamide sustained-release capsulesPronunciation

 Treating certain types of glaucoma in combination with other medicines.
 It is also used to treat or prevent symptoms of mountain sickness.
 It may also be used for other conditions as determined by your doctor.

-Acetazolamide sustained-release capsules is a carbonic anhydrase inhibitor.
+Acetazolamide sustained-release capsules are a carbonic anhydrase inhibitor.
 It reduces fluid pressure in the eyeball by decreasing fluid formation in the eyeball.

 Do NOT use acetazolamide sustained-release capsules if: